+When couples find themselves locked in Sex Wars, non-sexual issues may be the culprit.
 In fact, sexual struggles are often symbolic expressions of fear of intimacy, dependency, abandonment, or loss of control.

 Take as an example Jack and Yvonne.

-So, Yvonne put her foot down.
+Yvonne finally put her foot down.

 In response, Jack stopped asking her for sex and began having multiple affairs.

 As time went on, she feared that Jack wasn’t attracted to her anymore.
 She couldn’t understand why he stopped approaching her for sex altogether.